what3words/w3w-swift-components/Documentation/Autosuggest/autosuggest.md

 #### func set()

-* `func set(_ w3w: W3WProtocolV3, language: String)` - Gives what3words to the component, in the form of either the API or the SDK.  `language` is a two letter language code.
+* `func set(_ w3w: W3WProtocolV3, language: W3WLanguage)` - Gives what3words to the component, in the form of either the API or the SDK.  `language` is a two letter language code.
 If omitted, it will default to `"en"` (English).
 * `func set(includeCoordinates: Bool)` - This causes the component to use the converToCoordinates call to return coordinates with the results, which may count against your quota.
 They are returned in as a W3WSquare which is a W3WSuggestion with coordinates included
 * `func set(freeformText: Bool)` - Setting this to `false` will disallow the user to type any characters except legal three word address characters.
 * `func set(allowInvalid3wa: Bool)` - `true` by default.
 Setting this to false will stop the field from clearing when it looses focus.
-* `func set(language l: String)` - accepts a two letter language code
+* `func set(language l: W3WLanguage)` - accepts a language type
 * `func set(voice: Bool)` - turns voice recignition on or off
 * `func set(options: W3WOptions)` - sets [autosuggest options](options.md)
 * `func set(options: [W3WOption])` - sets [autosuggest options](options.md)